WXLM

 WXLM (980 AM) is a commercial radio station licensed to Groton, Connecticut, and serving Greater New London.
 It broadcasts a news/talk radio format and is owned by Cumulus Media.
-WXLM's studios and offices are located on Governor Winthrop Boulevard in New London.
+WXLM's studios and offices are located on Wampanoag Trail in East Providence.

 By day, WXLM transmits with 1,000 watts.
 To protect other stations on 980 AM at night, WXLM reduces power to 72 watts at sunset.
 It uses a non-directional antenna.
 The station's transmitter is on Briar Hill Road near Gungywamp Road.

 Programming

-Weekday mornings on WXLM begin with The Gene Valicenti Show from sister station WPRO 630 AM and 99.7 FM in Providence.
+Weekday mornings on WXLM begin with The Gene Valicenti Show from sister station WPRO/WEAN-FM in Providence.
 The rest of the day is made up of nationally syndicated conservative talk shows from co-owned Westwood One: Chris Plante, Vince Coglianese, Guy Benson, Ben Shapiro, Mark Levin, America at Night with Rick Valdes and Red Eye Radio.

 Weekends feature shows on money, health, home repair, technology and real estate.
 Weekend hosts include Kim Komando and Bill Cunningham.
 Most hours begin with world and national news from Fox News Radio.
 Local news updates are provided by the staff at WPRO.